 1, 21, 22).

-- Protect brain health.
-Several animal studies have found asafoetida may help protect against memory loss and nerve damage in the brain (
+- May protect brain health.
+Several animal studies have indicated that asafoetida may help safeguard against memory loss and nerve damage in the brain (

 25, 26, 27).

-Because it may lower blood pressure or thin the blood, people on blood pressure medications or blood thinning drugs should avoid asafoetida supplements (
+Because it may lower blood pressure or thin blood, people on blood pressure medications or blood thinning drugs should avoid asafoetida supplements (

 When used as a spice, asafoetida is often mixed with either wheat or rice flour.
 As a result, asafoetida (or hing) products may not be gluten-free.

 If you follow a gluten-free diet, make sure to look for hing powder that’s blended with rice flour instead of wheat.

 As a supplement, asafoetida is available in capsule form.
-While one study found 250 mg twice per day helped reduce indigestion, overall research on what’s a safe and effective dose is lacking (
+While one study found 250 mg twice daily to be an effective dose, overall research on proper dosage is lacking (